queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 46,750

-You gain a +2 bonus to spell attack rolls and to the saving throw DCs of your spells..
+You gain a +2 bonus to spell attack rolls and to the saving throw DCs of your spells.